StackStorm/st2chatops/README.md

 ## Node Version

-Grab your favorite Node.JS version from https://hub.docker.com/_/node/, and pick your tag.
+Grab your favorite Node.JS version from https://hub.docker.com/\_/node/, and pick your tag.
 Update `Dockerfile` as needed.

+## Pre-Requsites

+* Docker
+* Docker Hub Login (corporate login is in LastPass... create or attach your user to the `StackStorm` org)

 ## Building